JonasComlita/Unit/README.md

 ### Occupation Requirement
 - A vertex can only be moved to if the source vertex meets the occupation requirements.
+- A vertex can only attack if the source vertex meets the occupation requirements.
 - **Requirements by Layer:**
 	- 3x3: minPieces=1, minEnergy=1, minForce=1
 	- 5x5: minPieces=1, minEnergy=1, minForce=4